Umuzi-org/tech-department/content/projects/tilde-mockups/code-review-performance-dashboard/_index.md

 So the things that are worth displaying here are:

-1. How quickly a crd moves from "review feedback" back into review
+1. How quickly a card moves from "review feedback" back into review
-2. How many times a re
+2. How many times a card moves back and forward between the "in review" and "review feedback" columns.
+If it's just getting kicked back and forth it might be the coder who is at fault

 ## Your task